srobotta/moodle-database-presets/wordcloud-list/README.md

 ![Wordcloud from a bunch of words in the list view](screenshot.png "Wordcloud from a bunch of words in the list view")

 </div>

+For more details on how the word cloud works, please check [Wordcloud text](../wordcloud-text/README.md).